Category Archives: Belgian Royals

 The Engagement

 Leopold came of age during World War I, a watershed and devastating time for much of Europe.
 Several Catholic princesses who may have been available before the war were now left destitute or on the side of Belgium’s former enemies.
-Many – such as the daughters of King Alfonso XIII of Spain – were simply too young for Leopold.
+Many, such as the daughters of King Alfonso XIII of Spain, were simply too young for Leopold.
 Albert and Elisabeth realized that a suitable bride would likely need to come from an area less affected by the Great War.

 Astrid and Leopold first met during Leopold’s trip to Scandinavia in the fall of 1925.
 Leopold and Elisabeth traveled under the name “de Rethy” to avoid public speculation about the reason for the trip.
 During the first visit, Leopold and Astrid chatted in their common language (English) and developed an attachment to one another immediately.

 Following this initial meeting, the residents of Fridhem began to notice a plainly dressed young man arrive for frequent visits.
 He traveled by third-class carriage and carried his own luggage.
-Some assumed that the man – dignified, but otherwise unassuming – was a new butler for Astrid’s father, as he entered Prince Carl’s home via the rear entrance.
+Some assumed that the man, dignified, but otherwise unassuming, was a new butler for Astrid’s father, as he entered Prince Carl’s home via the rear entrance.
 The young man was actually Leopold continuing to visit Astrid semi-incognito.

 As the Great War had left a shortage of Protestant, non-German princesses eligible for marriage, Astrid and her sisters became unexpectedly popular potential brides for the royalty of the time.
 At the beginning of 1926, Astrid was repeatedly linked to Edward, Prince of Wales (later King Edward VIII) as his likely bride.
 As late as August 1926, Astrid was romantically tied to the future King Olav V of Norway, who later became her brother-in-law.
-Meanwhile, Leopold was periodically visiting Astrid privately in Sweden.
+Meanwhile, Leopold periodically visited Astrid privately in Sweden.
 The couple was exchanging letters while they were separated.

 Albert and Elisabeth were delighted at their son’s choice of a bride.
 They found Astrid quite pretty, yet natural and unassuming.
 Elisabeth remarked of Astrid, “I might not, even had I tried, have succeeded in finding for my son an ideal bride, but Leopold has done more, he has found for me an ideal daughter-in-law!”
 An amused (and short-statured) Elisabeth also remarked that Astrid was tall enough to reach Leopold’s eyes.
 Albert declared this engagement, “a love match … a marriage of inclination,” decided entirely by Leopold and Astrid and not solely for political gain.

-Gustav V held a celebratory dinner in honor of his niece and her new fiancé the night of the announcement.
-Gustav toasted the couple himself among members of both families, the Belgian ministry, and the Swedish cabinet.
+King Gustav V held a celebratory dinner in honor of his niece and her new fiancé the night of the announcement.
+Gustav toasted the couple among members of both families, the Belgian ministry, and the Swedish cabinet.

 Wedding Preparations

-Previous royal weddings in Belgium had been governed with excessive formality, particularly upon the arrival of the bride.
+Previous royal weddings in Belgium had been held with excessive formality, particularly with the official arrival of the bride.
 Albert was careful to note that Astrid’s arrival in Belgium would be marked by as little ceremony as possible.
 However, the Belgian public was keenly interested in their soon-to-be princess.
 Wax figures and photographs of Astrid began appearing in shops soon after the engagement was announced.
 News footage of Astrid was also included before feature films in theaters.
 Seats on balconies along wedding parade routes in Antwerp (where Astrid would arrive in Belgium) and Brussels sold for several hundred francs.

 Unusual for a royal bride at the time, Astrid initially kept her Lutheran faith after marrying Leopold.
 A dispensation was sought (and granted) to Leopold by Pope Pius XI for marrying a non-Catholic.
 Astrid agreed that any children born of the marriage would be raised Catholic.
 Leopold urged Astrid to adopt the Catholic faith only if she felt an individual desire to do so.
 Astrid later converted three years after the marriage.